Oil Shipments Resume Through Strait of Hormuz After Recent Disruptions

 Key Facts

-- Iranian oil shipping magnate Mohammad Hossein Shamkhani has been sanctioned by Western countries over his shadow fleet.
+- Iranian oil shipping magnate Mohammad Hossein Shamkhani has been sanctioned by Western countries over his fleet.

 What Happened